gabrieldansereau/betadiversity-hotspots/doc/committee-doc.md

 Global citizen-contributed databases often present additional challenges compared to conventional datasets due to their lack of structure, as well as spatial and taxonomic biases [@JohnHoch19].
-For instance, there was a clear bias in our data towards the United States, where there were much more observations and sampling events (@tbl:ebird).
+For instance, there was a clear bias in our data towards the United States, where there were many more observations and sampling events (@tbl:ebird).
-However, eBird offers two advantages over other large scale datasets [@JohnHoch19]\: 1) the data is structured as checklist and users can explicitly specify their observations as “complete checklists” when all detected species were reported, which allows to infer information on species absences, and 2) the dataset is semi-structured and checklists are associated with metadata describing sampling effort, such as duration of search, distance travelled and number of observers, which can be used as controls in the analyses.
-Hence, model performance can be improved by inferring absences and subsampling checklists, while spatial bias can be compensated by including effort covariates in the model.
+However, eBird offers two advantages over other large scale datasets [@JohnHoch19]\: 1) the data is structured as checklists and users can explicitly specify their observations as “complete checklists” when all detected species were reported, which allows to infer information on species absences, and 2) the dataset is semi-structured and checklists are associated with metadata describing sampling effort, such as duration of search, distance travelled and number of observers, which can be used as controls in the analyses.
+Hence, model performance can be improved by inferring absences and subsampling checklists, while spatial bias can be compensated by including effort covariates in the model [@JohnHoch19].
 Therefore, we believe the dataset can be appropriately used to achieve our objective of expanding measures of exceptional biodiversity through space.

 We collected the data available in the WorldClim 2 database [@FickHijm17] for North America, to which we decided to restrict our analyses.